Epic of Gilgamesh: Tablet twelve

 This tablet is mainly an Akkadian translation of an earlier Sumerian poem, "Gilgamesh and the Netherworld" (also known as "Gilgamesh, Enkidu, and the Netherworld" and variants), although it has been suggested that it is derived from an unknown version of that story.
 The contents of this last tablet are inconsistent with previous ones: Enkidu is still alive, despite having died earlier in the epic.
 Because of this, its lack of integration with the other tablets, and the fact that it is almost a copy of an earlier version, it has been referred to as an 'inorganic appendage' to the epic.
 Alternatively, it has been suggested that "its purpose, though crudely handled, is to explain to Gilgamesh (and the reader) the various fates of the dead in the Afterlife" and in "an awkward attempt to bring closure", it both connects the Gilgamesh of the epic with the Gilgamesh who is the King of the Netherworld, and is "a dramatic capstone whereby the twelve-tablet epic ends on one and the same theme, that of "seeing" (= understanding, discovery, etc.), with which it began."

 Gilgamesh complains to Enkidu that various of his possessions (the tablet is unclear exactly what – different translations include a drum and a ball) have fallen into the underworld.
 Enkidu offers to bring them back.
 Delighted, Gilgamesh tells Enkidu what he must and must not do in the underworld if he is to return.
 Enkidu does everything which he was told not to do.
 The underworld keeps him.
 Gilgamesh prays to the gods to give him back his friend.
-Enlil and Suen don't reply, but Enki and Shamash decide to help.
+Enlil and Suen do not reply, but Enki and Shamash decide to help.
 Shamash makes a crack in the earth, and Enkidu's ghost jumps out of it.
 The tablet ends with Gilgamesh questioning Enkidu about what he has seen in the underworld.

 Old Babylonian versions

 This version of the epic, called in some fragments Surpassing all other kings, is composed of tablets and fragments from diverse origins and states of conservation.
-It remains incomplete in its majority, with several tablets missing and big lacunae in those found.
+It remains incomplete in its majority, with several tablets missing, and those found having sizable lacunae.
 They are named after their current location or the place where they were found.